MicrosoftDocs/minecraft-creator/creator/Documents/EntityModelingAndAnimation.md

 ![Bone listing in Blockbench](Media/EntityModeling/bonestructure.png)

 A good practice is to use a root bone for each model and put everything else inside it.
 This means that you'll later be able to animate the entire model at once, as well as specific parts of it.
 Create a new group in Blockbench.
-“Groups” and “Bones” are essentially the same in this context.
+"Groups" and "Bones" are essentially the same in this context.

 You can right-click the group or press **F2** to rename it.
 The name for a bone should be `snake_case` (so only including lower case letters, numbers, and underscores).
 Each bone name has to be unique for future reference through animations.